-Barn Wall Sconces, Schoolhouse Lights Provide Accent in Open, Airy Floor Plan
+Wall Sconces, Schoolhouse Lights Accent Open Floor Plan

 When your home is pushing 50 years old, remodeling projects become a way of life.
 For Lori-Ann and John, renovations on their 1970 single-level home, located in British Columbia, Canada, have included the kitchen, living and dining areas, bathrooms, and the mud room.